dominodatalab/reference-project-documentation-generator/README.md

 * Pandoc is used to merge the model documentation and a reference template together and produce final documentation in a desired output format.
 The reference template contains corporate branding and styles that are applied to the raw (e.g. Markdown) documentation.
 * The resulting file is stored either as part of the project or exported to an external document repository (e.g. a dedicated Model Risk Management solution)

+### Simple walktrough

+Let's start with generating documentation in Microsoft Word format.

+The model documentation is kept in Markdown format in a file named [sample.md](sample.md)